-The chairperson of a committee must preside at each meeting of the committee at which he or she is present unless the chairperson vacates the chair for a particular meeting or part thereof.
+The chairperson of a committee must preside at each meeting of the committee at which he or she is present unless the chairperson vacates the chair for a particular meeting.

 If the chairperson of a committee is absent from a meeting, the deputy chairperson (if any) of the committee must preside.